Ways to Access Cash from COVID-19 Hardships

 Hardships from COVID-19 offer companies ways to save money and accumulate cash from within their portfolio of leases.
-But without the ability to know where to find these opportunities within their contracts, lessees may be missing the chance to recoup tens of thousands of dollars.
+But without the ability to know where to find these opportunities within their contracts, accounting teams may be missing the chance to recoup tens of thousands of dollars.
 Leases housed in a single database can help lessees find the below listed saving opportunities for current and future leases.

 One of the first places to check where money may be saved is by decreasing the amount of space that is being leased.
 With more employees working from home, companies may not need to renew all currently leased properties and may decide to lease smaller areas in locations they currently lease.